temitopeohassan/coincircle/app/SMART_CONTRACT_INTEGRATION.md

 ## License

-This integration is part of the Crypto Stokvel project and follows the same license terms as the main application.
+This integration is part of the CoinCircle project and follows the same license terms as the main application.